m-laprise/llamaparty/step_by_step_resources.md

-How to work with Open-Source LLMs: resources for social scientists
+How to work with Open-Source LLMs: resources for social scientists (working draft)
 ==============

 **Last updated:** *Oct-14 2023*